adrybakov/rad-tools/doc/tb2j_plotter.rst

 Script for visualisation of TB2J exchange.out file.
 ---------------------------------------------------

-Display Isotropic exchange or distances.
+Display Isotropic exchange or distances, each value in a separate picture by default.
 Currently sorting by R vectors, distances and template file is supported.

 Parameters
 ----------